 Press "Enter" to skip to content

-Nick Casavelli was and is the LLC’s Managing Member/Agent, appointed by all members and manager of Garpdon LLC, their Manager Managed LLC.
+Nick was and is the LLC’s Managing Member/Agent, appointed by all members and manager of Garpdon LLC, their Manager Managed LLC.

 Simultaneously, Gary T. Johanson was the Power of Attorney for his disabled sister-in-law Joyce and his brother Verne Johanson.